jessicaphoenix6228/tora-project/README.md

 # Tora Project

-Welcome to Tora Project - my web application that displays basic HTML, CSS, and Javascript that requests data from an API!
+Welcome to Tora Project - my web application that displays HTML, CSS, and Javascript that uses the fetch() command to request data from a local API database.
 ## Description

-For my API URL I used: " https://jsonplaceholder.typicode.com/users/1/" and they gave off data that randomly gave me Latin Phrases that are randomly generated in a JSON file to show off the power of transferring data from one site off to another!
+For my API URL I used: " https://jsonplaceholder.typicode.com/users/1/" .
+When the "Fetch Data" button is clicked, it will trigger the API request, and once the data is retrieved successfully, it will be displayed within the container div.

 ### Executing program